 As a broad, phytophagous group of insects, sawflies have a great diversity of host plants and feeding strategies (see Biology and behavior).
 Generally, those that cause economically significant damage can be categorized into defoliators, which inhibit the photosynthetic ability of the plant, stem-girdlers, which damage the plant’s vascular system, and wood-borers, which introduce phytotoxins and/or wood-decay fungi that decompose the wood of the tree.

 Most pestiferous sawflies are external leaf-feeding defoliators.
-For example, Nematus ribesii (Scopoli) and N. olfaciens (Benson) are both notable sawfly pests of cultivated Ribes spp. in northern Europe (Kurppa 1989, Mitchell et al. 2011).
+For example, Euura ribesii (Scopoli) and E. olfaciens (Benson) are both notable sawfly pests of cultivated Ribes spp. in northern Europe (Kurppa 1989, Mitchell et al. 2011).
 They are difficult to control because of multiple overlapping generations and the seeming suddenness with which they appear and defoliate plants.
 Nematus ribesii is known as the imported currant worm in the United States, where it is a long-established exotic that can completely skeletonize plants in the genus Ribes (currant, gooseberry).
 Under the right conditions, Pamphiliidae and several species of Tenthredinidae are also notable landscaping and garden pests (see Neurotoma, Cephalcia).

 Defoliating sawfly pests on conifers can be particularly harmful because evergreen plants do not re-grow lost foliage, limiting recuperation from sustained feeding damage.
 Outbreaks of species in the family Diprionidae (Diprion, Gilpinia, and Neodiprion) can impair recreation or reduce harvestable timber volume (Lyytikäinen-Saarenmaa and Tomppo 2002), and can lead to outbreaks of other forest pests (Langstrom et al. 2001).
 Landscape plants attacked by diprionids become less attractive when the loss of old foliage results in “bottle brush” branches.